IoIqq/CDDA/doc/翻译/MONSTERS.md

 `20`  | a very powerful ranged attack, like a laser turret or military turret's 5.56mm rifle, or a powerful special ability, like a zombie necromancer's ability to raise other zombies.
 `30`  | a ranged attack that is deadly even for armored characters, like an anti-material turret's .50 BMG rifle.

-Most monsters should have difficulty 0 - even dangerous monsters like a zombie hulk or razorclaw alpha.
-Difficulty should only be used for exceptional, ranged, special attacks.
+Most monsters should have ``diff`` of 0 - even dangerous monsters like a zombie hulk or razorclaw alpha.
+This field should only be used for exceptional, ranged, special attacks.

 ## "aggression"
 (integer, optional)